 Figure 25 - Spot diagrams from the 1:2 Patrolling WFS pick-off relay showing spots with rms spot radius of 21 um as compared to 130um rms spots delivered by the AO relay.
-For reference 101 um is 1/4 arcsec.
+For reference 181 um is 1/4 arcsec.

 Figure 26 - Mechanical assembly of a single Patrolling WFS pick-off OSM showing the theta-phi mechanism with a downlink TT mirror located at the pupil.
-The blue and green parts are commercial motors that move the crank and lever.

-Figure 27 - Mechanical assembly of the Patrolling WFS channels showing the lenslet, the post-lenslet relay and the WFS CCD camera.
+Figure 27 - Mechanical assembly of the Patrolling WFS channels showing the lenslet, the postlenslet relay and the WFS CCD camera.
 Each of the Patrolling WFS channel is also equipped with a TT mirror near the focus of the pick-off relay to keep the DM pupil registered onto the lenslet; this is necessary to eliminate pupil wander as each OSM patrols the entire 120" LGS FoR.